-SB 923 required the California Health and Human Services Agency (CalHHS) to convene a Working Group that includes representatives from state departments, TGI-serving organizations, individuals who identify as TGI, and health care providers.
-The purpose of the Working Group is to develop a quality standard for patient experience to measure cultural competency related to TGI communities and recommend a training curriculum to train health plan or insurer staff in direct contact with TGI enrollees or insureds in the delivery of health care services.
+Senate Bill 923, known as the TGI Inclusive Care Act, required the California Health and Human Services Agency (CalHHS) to convene a Working Group that includes representatives from state departments, TGI-serving organizations, individuals who identify as TGI, and health care providers.
+The purpose of the Working Group is to develop a quality standard for patient experience to measure cultural competency related to the TGI community and recommend a training curriculum to train health plan staff in direct contact with TGI enrollees in the delivery of health care services.
 The CalHHS delegated the convening and coordination of the Working Group to the DMHC.

-The DMHC and CDI will consider the Working Group's recommendations regarding training curriculum and any future guidance related to quality standards for patient experience to measure cultural competency.
-The DMHC will issue guidance to the health plans and CDI will issue guidance to insurers by September 1, 2024.
-Within six months of issuing that guidance, health plans and insurers must implement cultural competency training for their staff with direct enrollee or insured contact for the purpose of providing trans-inclusive health care to TGI individuals.
-Additionally, consistent with the authority of SB 923, the DMHC and CDI will promulgate regulations regarding TGI cultural competence training by July 1, 2027.
+The DMHC will consider the Working Group's recommendations regarding training curriculum and any future guidance related to quality standards for patient experience to measure cultural competency.
+The DMHC will issue guidance to the health plans by September 1, 2024.
+Within six months of the DMHC issuing that guidance, health plans must implement cultural competency training for their staff with direct enrollee contact for the purpose of providing trans-inclusive health care to TGI individuals.
+Additionally, the DMHC will promulgate regulations regarding TGI cultural competence training by July 1, 2027.

 On March 30, 2023, the DMHC announced the selection of nineteen individuals to participate in the Working Group, including fourteen voting members and five non-voting ex officio members (Appendix A).
-The voting members included representatives from organizations serving TGI communities, people who identify as TGI, and health care providers.
-The ex-officio members included representatives from state agencies including the California Department of Insurance (CDI), California Department of Public Health (CDPH), California Public Employees' Retirement System (CalPERS), Covered California, and the Department of Health Care Services (DHCS).
+The voting members included representatives from organizations serving the TGI community, people who identify as TGI, and health care providers.
+The ex-officio members included representatives from state agencies including the California Department of Insurance (CDI), California Department of Public Health (CDPH), California Public Employees' Retirement System (CalPERS), Covered

+California, and the Department of Health Care Services (DHCS).